WGPA: History

+20th century

-WGPA was originally a part of the Bethlehem Globe Publishing Authority (hence the call sign WGPA).
+WGPA was originally a part of the Bethlehem Globe Publishing Authority, from which the call sign was derived.
 Both WGPA and its sister station, WGPA-FM (now WZZO), began broadcasting on February 16, 1946.
 The studios were located at 426 Brodhead Avenue, next to the Globe-Times daily newspaper building.
 At the time, WGPA-AM and FM were simulcast.
 The FCC license stated ownership as A-B-E Broadcasting, a division of the Bethlehem Globe Times Newspapers, signifying Allentown-Bethlehem-Easton as the coverage area.

 WGPA AM 1100 originally broadcast popular music from that time period.
-The original musical lineup primarily consisted of big bands featuring artists such as Perry Como, Frank Sinatra, Artie Shaw, Glenn Miller and Doris Day.
-In the early fifties, Bob Wolken, a recent graduate of Liberty High School, started at the station performing odd jobs.
-He would eventually become an on-air announcer, who would remain through changes in ownership and formats into the 1990s.
+The original musical lineup primarily consisted of big bands featuring artists such as Perry Como, Frank Sinatra, Artie Shaw, Glenn Miller, and Doris Day.
+In the early 1950s, Bob Wolken, a recent graduate of Liberty High School, started at the station performing odd jobs.
+He eventually became an on-air announcer, who would remain through changes in ownership and formats into the 1990s.
 Wolken's smooth style was the wake up voice for generations of Bethlehem-area residents for many years.
 His program was called "In the Book" and it aired from sign on time to 9:30 am Monday through Saturdays.

 WGPA AM has always been a daytimer station.
 Its broadcast hours are limited to a dawn to dusk operation.
 Because of this limitation, WGPA-FM would carry local live sports coverage after sunset.
 This included high school basketball and high school football.
-By the 1960s, the FM station's daytime programming was beautiful music featuring the likes of Mantovani, Ferrante and Teicher, Ray Conniff and Henry Mancini.
-One well-known program on the FM side was "The Velvet Touch" hosted by Bob Deacon.
+By the 1960s, the FM station's daytime programming was featuring beautiful music, including Mantovani, Ferrante & Teicher, Ray Conniff, and Henry Mancini.
+On the FM side, the station broadcast The Velvet Touch, hosted by Bob Deacon.

-Sale to Holt Broadcasting

-By 1973 Bethlehem Globe Publishing Authority began to divest itself of its radio holdings.
+In 1973, Bethlehem Globe Publishing Authority began to divest itself of its radio holdings.
 WGPA AM and FM were sold to Holt Broadcasting for approximately $125,000.
 The FM station became WEZV, "Easy 95", playing easy listening music in stereo.
-By the late 1970s, the FM station's call letters switched to WZZO, "Z-95", playing album-oriented rock.
-It has remained in the rock format since then.
-WZZO's headquarters were established at the Westgate Mall in Bethlehem, before moving to Whitehall Township.
+By the late 1970s, the FM station's call letters switched to WZZO, "Z-95", playing album-oriented rock, and has remained in a rock music format since.
+WZZO's headquarters were established at the Westgate Mall in Bethlehem, and later moved to Whitehall Township.

-Holt sold WGPA 1100 to Henry Chadwick in 1978 for approximately $400,000.
+In 1978, Holt sold WGPA 1100 to Henry Chadwick for approximately $400,000.
 The offices and studios were moved to the Dodson Building at 528 North New Street.
 Soon after, the station adopted the moniker "Sunny 1100," playing a mix of adult standards and soft adult contemporary music, with local news, weather and traffic.
-Among the notable WGPA alumni from this period was Bill Zimpfer, who played music, but who also provided play-by-play for Lehigh University football before moving on to sports radio jobs with Penn State University and the Miami Dolphins.
+Among the notable WGPA alumni from this period was Bill Zimpfer, who played music and provided play-by-play for Lehigh University football before moving on to sports radio jobs with Pennsylvania State University and the Miami Dolphins.